sampcarlson/leakyDataBase/README.md

 # leakyDataBase
-bould and maintain sqlite db foe leaky rivers project
+build and maintain sqlite db for leaky rivers project